 Written By: Vahid Moradi

-Whether you've been browsing the latest bridal magazines for dainty engagement rings or catching up on celebrity red carpets for a luxury diamond ring, you might have noticed an eye-catching gem with an unforgettable rose hue.
+Whether you've been browsing the latest bridal magazines for a dainty engagement ring or catching up on celebrity red carpets for a luxury diamond ring, you might have noticed an eye-catching gem with an unforgettable rose hue.
 Natural pink diamonds are certainly extraordinary and would elevate any jewelry collection.

 But how much is a pink diamond worth?